tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 of this fragment).
 The length field in all messages is the same as the length field of the original message.
 An unfragmented message is a degenerate case with fragment_offset=0 and fragment_length=length.
-Each range MUST be delivered in a single packet.
+Each range MUST be delivered in a single UDP datagram.

 When a DTLS implementation receives a handshake message fragment, it MUST buffer it until it has the entire handshake message.
 DTLS